bySimpson/kali-tools-docker/README.md

-Kali Linux with minimal tools (for GNS3 use).
+Kali Linux with minimal tools (for GNS3).